-Dr. James Renihan is Professor of Historical Theology and Dean of the Institute of Reformed Baptist Studies.
+Dr. James Renihan is Professor of Historical Theology and Dean of International Reformed Baptist Seminary.
 He was ordained to the Gospel Ministry in 1984 and has served as pastor of churches in New York, Massachusetts and California.
 In 1998 he was called to serve as the first professor and dean of IRBS in Escondido, CA, and now lives in Mansfield, TX.
 Two of his sons graduated from IRBS and Westminster Seminary California and have since been ordained to the Gospel Ministry and serve in Reformed Baptist churches.
 He is author of